 What is a Hardware Wallet?

-Bitcoin hardware wallets are a tamper-proof electronic device designed to store private keys of your coins in an offline setting.
+Hardware wallets are tamper-proof electronic devices designed to store private keys of your coins in an offline setting.
 The private keys and digital signatures needed to spend bitcoins are generated via these wallets.

 At the time of this writing, there has been no reported theft or loss of bitcoins from a hardware wallet.
 Some hardware wallets have security grid cards, and some have a little digital screen with a user interface to verify transactions.

 Even in the case of damage to your hardware wallet, you can restore your bitcoins easily with the recovery phrase.

-If you want to store Bitcoin & other Cryptocurrency secure for the long-term, then you should definitely order a hardware wallet.
+If you want to store Bitcoin & other Cryptocurrencies secure for the long term, then you should order a hardware wallet.
 Since most of these hardware wallets have a waiting period of a month or two due to huge demand, you should order one as soon as possible.

 Best Hardware Wallet for Bitcoin & Cryptocurrencies